 Technical leader in a multi-disciplinary group that performs research and development in the areas of applied cognitive psychology, human factors, and human-computer interaction for Westinghouse divisions as well outside customers.
 (Advisory Scientist is the second highest level on technical ladder at Westinghouse.
 Appointment entails formal peer review as well as management approval.).

-Dr. Emilie M. Roth is a cognitive psychologist whose work has involved analysis of human problem-solving and decision-making in real-world environments (e.g., military command and control; intelligence analysis; nuclear power plant emergencies; railroad operations; surgery), and the impact of support systems (e.g., computerized procedures; alarm systems; advanced graphical displays; new forms of automation) on cognitive performance.
+Dr. Emilie M. Roth is a cognitive psychologist whose work has involved analysis of human problem-solving and decision-making in real-world environments (e.g., nuclear power plant emergencies; railroad operations; operating rooms), and the impact of support systems (e.g., computerized procedures; alarm systems; advanced graphical displays; new forms of automation) on cognitive performance.
 She has conducted empirical studies of naturalistic decision-making; developed and applied cognitive task analysis and cognitive work analysis techniques for understanding the cognitive demands imposed by work environments; and developed principles for effective decision-support for individuals and teams.
-Dr. Roth has supported design of first of a kind systems including design and manning of the command center for a next-generation Navy ship; design of a next-generation nuclear power plant control room; and design of work-centered support systems for flight planning and monitoring for an Air Force organization.

 She is a fellow of the Human Factors and Ergonomics Society, is an Associate Editor of the Journal of Cognitive Engineering and Decision Making, and serves on the editorial board of the journal Human Factors.
 She recently participated in the National Research Council Committee examining lessons learned from the Fukushima nuclear accident for improving safety and security of U.S. nuclear plants.
 She is currently a member of the Board on Human-Systems Integration at the National Academies.